-Deborah Misir is a founding partner of Lally & Misir, LLP.
+Deborah Misir is a founding partner of Lally & Misir, generic viagra LLP.
 A leading federal litigator and expert on administrative, constitutional and government regulatory law, she has over seventeen years of experience in both government and private practice, including briefing over seventy federal appeals cases up to and including the U.S. Supreme Court, and making seventeen federal appellate oral arguments.
-She has won several cases with published decisions in the pottage cradle federal courts.
+She has won several cases with published decisions in the federal courts.

 Before entering private practice, Ms. Misir served in the Administration of President George W. Bush as U.S. Deputy Assistant Secretary of Policy at the U.S. Department of Labor, ethics attorney at the White House Counsel’s Office, and Chief of Staff of the Occupational Safety and Health Administration.
 She also taught appellate advocacy at the George Washington University Law School.
 Ms. Misir started her career at the U.S. Department of Justice, serving in the Executive Office for Immigration Review, headquarters of the former U.S. Immigration and Naturalization Service (INS), and the Civil Division.
 At the Justice Department she was specially assigned as counsel to the U.S. Foreign Terrorist Tracking Task Force, the counter-terrorism and intelligence task force created in the immediate wake of 9/11 to prevent future attacks, and as counsel to the U.S. delegation to the United Nation’s International Maritime Organization (IMO).